-U-Haul is a highly recognizable American brand that deals in storage, van rentals, and moving equipment.
+U-Haul is a highly recognizable American brand in storage, van rentals, and moving equipment.

 Due to its branding and livery on the side of its vehicles U-Haul has become a genericized trademark.